Halifax-class frigate: Sensors and countermeasures

 The Halifax class were fitted with the Multi Ammunition Softkill System (MASS) developed by Rheinmetall.
 MASS is a fully computerized countermeasure.
 The system is connected to the ship's sensors and protects ships from attacks by advanced, sensor-guided missiles by launching decoys that operate in all relevant wavelengths.
 Elbit Systems received a contract to supply electronic warfare equipment for the Halifax class, including active jamming and tracking systems.

 Rheinmetall Waffe Munition GmbH received a contract to provide 14 passive electronic countermeasures (ECM) systems.

+Separate from the HCMP, the Halifax class received upgraded General Dynamics Mission Systems - Canada AN/SQS-510 hull-mounted sonar as part of the Underwater Warfare Suite Upgrade (UWSU).
+Some internal components of AN/SQS-510 such as the sonar amplifier and broadband transducers were replaced to enhance the sonar's performance.
+Nautel, a subcontractor for GDMS-Canada, was awarded with contract on the 2nd of October 2018 to supply the NS72-36 sonar amplifier and Nautel Mk II broadband transducers. was the first ship to received the full UWSU sonar upgrade.
+This upgrade is still in implementation phase and the rest of the class will receive the upgrade while undergoing refits.
+The class also received new towed array sonar supplied by Ultra Maritime (formerly Ultra Electronics Maritime Systems).
+The Towed Low Frequency Active Passive Sonar (TLFAS) uses Horizontal Projector Array (HPA) technology, this system combines both the active transmitter and passive receiver in a single towed array, simplifying the use of towed array sonar.

 Communications

 The Halifax class received two Navy Multi-band Terminals (NMT), installed on the forward port and starboard sides of the hangar, to increase its satellite communications capabilities.
 The NMT system communicates with satellites in geostationary orbit via the Ka band.
 This system was augmented by the Maritime Satellite Communications Upgrade (MSCU), featuring the AN/USC-69(V3) antenna installed on the hangar top.
 The system was first used by the Halifax class on deployments to Operation Reassurance in 2012.